danielvoicu136/gameplay_cstrike_dota2/README.md

 - Save System is based on nVault Array (no need to do anything, no database required, is saved locally on your server, plug and play)
 - Press M to open the game main menu
 - Focus on clean, short and readable code
 - MySQL support comming soon
 - More maintenance updates
+- This project is IN WORK